-An investment plan will last longer if it’s invested in a tax efficient manner and is accomplished a few different ways.
-First, favoring tax efficient securities like ETFs, relative to mutual funds, provides more tax control as ETFs do not generate unwanted year-end capital gain distributions.
+An investment plan will last longer if it’s invested in a tax efficient manner, which is accomplished a few different ways.
+First, favoring tax efficient securities like ETFs, relative to mutual funds, provides more tax control, as ETFs do not generate unwanted year-end capital gain distributions.
 In addition, placing more tax efficient assets in brokerage accounts (equities) and less tax efficient investments (bonds) in tax deferred accounts (IRAs) provide greater tax control and extends the life of your assets.

 Rebalancing a Portfolio